corda/corda-docs-portal/content/en/tutorials/corda/5.0-dev-preview-1/os/build-basic-cordapp/c5-basic-cordapp-flows.md

 ## Write the `CreateAndIssueMarsVoucher` flow

-The `CreateAndIssueMarsVoucher` flow is used to create a voucher for a trip to Mars then issue that voucher to a designated party.
+The `CreateAndIssueMarsVoucher` flow is used to create a voucher for a trip to Mars and then issue that voucher to a designated party.

 ### Write the initiating flow

-As in Corda 4, flows in the Corda 5 Developer Preview must have an initiating flow and a responder flow.
-Follow these steps to write the initiating flow:
+The `CreateAndIssueMarsVoucher` flow action requires interaction between the issuer and the owner.
+For this reason, you must create an initiator flow and a responder flow.

 #### Add annotations